Bad Moon

 Review:

-We begins in the woods in South America.
+We began in the woods in South America.
 We have Ted (Michael Paré) who’s there on a scientific exploration with Marjorie (Johanna Marlowe).
-They made some kind of discovery and end up making love in his tent to celebrate.
+They made a discovery and started marking love in his tent to celebrate.
 There are people around a campfire and something is stalking them.
 Marjorie is attacked during their activity and pulled out by a giant, walking upright werewolf.
-It also attacks Ted injuring his shoulder.
+It also attacks Ted, injuring his shoulder.
 He blows its head off with a shotgun.

-We then shift to the United States.
+We then shift this over to the United States.
 We have Brett (Mason Gamble) playing with his dog, Thor (Primo).
 A man approaches by the road on foot, who is known as Flopsy (Hrothgar Mathews).
-Thor does not trust him and Brett talks to the man.
-Hi mother, Janet (Mariel Hemingway) comes down to speak to this man.
+His real name is Jerry Mills.
+Thor does not trust him as Brett talks to the man.
+His mother, Janet (Mariel Hemingway) steps in.
 Thor is provoked and attacks him.
 He claims he’s going to sue and we learn that Janet is a lawyer and is not afraid of his threats.
 This causes him to leave.

 We then learn that Janet and Ted are siblings.
-Janet is invited up along with Brett and they bring Thor go to visit with him.
-It turns out that Ted has been back for a couple of months and this upsets Janet.
+Janet learns he’s back in the area.
+It upset her that he didn’t reach out sooner.
+Janet and Brett bring Thor to visit with him.
 He hasn’t had any contact with his family and been living in a trailer by a lake.
-Janet picks that there’s something wrong here.
-She doesn’t like his isolating himself and asks him to stay with her.
+Janet picks up that there’s something wrong.
+She doesn’t like him isolating himself, especially with Marjorie gone.
+Janete asks him to stay with her.
 Thor goes off into the woods and we see what looks to be human remains and clothes in a tree.

-That night a man in the woods who is measuring trees is attacked by something and killed.
-This sparks on the following day for Ted to calls and asks if he can come visit.
-Janet tells him that would be great and that he can park it in the backyard.
+They’re found and the following day Ted calls and asks if he can come visit.
+Janet tells him that it would be great and that he can park it in the backyard.
 We learn that whatever is wrong with him, he feels that being close to family will help him deal with it.
-It should be pointed out that Brett finds a book in Ted’s trailer about the Lore of Werewolves.
+It should be pointed out that Brett found a book in Ted’s trailer during the visit, which is about the lore of werewolves.

-Janet finds handcuffs in Ted trailer while welcoming him to stay.
+Janet finds handcuffs in Ted's trailer while welcoming him to stay.
 She jokes with him, but we learn they are used for something else.
 He goes out into the woods that night and handcuffs himself to a tree.
 Thor gets out and sees him as a werewolf.
+There are similar deaths in the area, one of which the man who threatened the family.
+The local sheriff, Jenson (Ken Pogue) starts to wonder if Thor has gone feral.
+Ted is starting to become more aggressive as his curse takes hold.

+That is where I’ll leave my recap and introduction to the characters.
 Coming into this as I’ve said, I didn’t know much about what I was getting into.
 I did find it interesting that this is actually based off of a novel called ‘Thor’.
-This is interesting as the dog really does seem to be the main character.
-We focus on a lot on what the dog is doing.
-It’s intriguing, since the dog obviously can’t talk.
-Seeing how fiercely loyal he is and even to detriment to himself.
+I’m intrigued to read this since Thor is the main character.
+We focus a lot on what the dog is doing.
+It’s intriguing, since the animal obviously can’t talk.
+Seeing how fiercely loyal he is and even to the detriment to himself helps build the story.
+I do appreciate that.

-This is actually a pretty solid werewolf film as well.
-Something that throws me off is that he is infected in the Amazon with this curse.
-To my knowledge, there aren’t any wolves down there, as they’re more of a cold climate animal.
-I can give this a pass as it doesn’t ruin the film.
-I do like the lore of the werewolf here.
+I’ll shift then over to the lore of the werewolf that we get.
 Ted changes every night; it has nothing to do with the moon.
 There is even a funny scene where Brett and Ted are talking about this while watching Werewolf of London.
 They also state that the werewolf here can be killed by anything, not just silver.
 It is interesting that he’s looking for a way to control it, as so far science hasn’t found him a cure.
-He does become quite the villain as the film progresses.
+He does become quite the villain as the film progresses, seeming to enjoy what he’s doing.
+Credit here to how Paré plays the role.

 My Rating: 7.5 out of 10